Search powered by AI

 Your Health

-Your brain needs mental exercise as well, to strengthen function through stimulation.
-Cognitive training in memory, reasoning or speed of processing information can improve those skills in older adults, with positive effects still seen five years after such training.
-It's unclear whether mental exercise can prevent dementia or Alzheimer's disease, since genetic susceptibility and other health factors play a strong role, but keeping your brain active may help.
+What’s good for the body is good for the brain, but your brain needs mental exercise too.
+Cognitive training in memory, reasoning or speed of processing information can improve those skills and reduce the risk for Alzheimer’s disease.
+A 2026 landmark study found adults 65 and older who completed five to six weeks of cognitive speed training were less likely to be diagnosed with dementia, including Alzheimer's disease, 20 years later compared to participants who didn’t have the training.
+It's unclear whether mental exercise can prevent dementia or Alzheimer's disease, since genetics and other health factors play a role, but there is evidence to suggest that keeping your brain active may help.

-Instead of vegging out in front of the TV (which does very little for your brain), try these good ways to give your brain a workout:
+Instead of vegging out in front of the TV or scrolling social media, try these fun activities to give your brain a workout:

-• Learn something new by taking an adult education class, attending lectures at your local library or community group or picking up a kit for a hobby you've never tried.
+• Learn something new by taking an adult education class, attending lectures at your local library or community group or picking up a hobby you've never tried.

 • Build logic and reasoning with engaging Sudoku puzzles, which use numbers similarly to how crossword puzzles use letters.